hjisaac/recommender-system/README.md

 ## Usage

-1. **Instantiate the appropriate recommender builder**:

 Only `CollaborativeFilteringRecommenderBuilder` is implemented for now.

    ```py
    from src.recommenders import CollaborativeFilteringRecommenderBuilder
    # ...